arjunroyihrpa/mammoth-commons/CONTRIBUTING.md

 These require at least one argument to denote the module's version.
 The namespace refers to whom the module should be accredited to (if you are not using continuous integration, it should be the same as your DockerHub username).
-Finally, packarary dependencies and must be a tuple of strings (take care to write something like `packages=("pandas",)` **comma included** if you only have one dependency).
+Finally, packaged dependencies to be a tuple of strings (take care to write something like `packages=("pandas",)` **comma included** if you only have one dependency).
 These dependencies are any packages other than the few found in `requirements.txt`, and need to include any dependencies.
 For example, add *pandas* as a package dependency if you use or load the `CSV` datatype because it is needed there.
 Note that mammoth-commons imports packages for its datatypes only at the last necessary moment.

+5. As a last step, make sure that you add your module to MAI-BIAS desktop by registering it both in `mai_bias/backend/loaders.py` and in `mai_bias/backend/catalogue_loaders.py`.

 Here are some examples of modules: